 1. Fred Segal, West Hollywood

 More than 50 years ago, tailor-turned-designer Fred Segal opened a fashion-forward, blue jeans-centric boutique in a 350-square-foot space in West Hollywood.
 Elvis Presley, Bob Dylan, the Beatles, and even the Jackson Five wore Segal’s signature denim back in the day.
 Even before paparazzi became an L.A. staple, Fred Segal was the place to see and be seen.
 Today, Segal’s flagship store on Sunset Boulevard remains a celebrity favourite and counts Markle among its fans.
 The 13,000-square-foot space, which opened in September 2017, features the same shop-within-a-shop concept as its earlier Melrose Avenue location, and offers men’s and women’s clothing and accessories as well as home goods.
 (There’s also a small branch inside the international terminal at LAX.)

 2. Upper Village, Montecito

 The quiet coastal town of Montecito, right outside Santa Barbara, is an understated haven that counts Oprah Winfrey among its well-heeled residents.
-The Village attracts shoppers looking to update their wardrobes, thanks to Los Angeles fashion designer Jenni Kayne’s Montecito outpost, longtime favorite Wendy Foster, and Upstairs at Pierre Lafond.
+The Village attracts shoppers looking to update their wardrobes, thanks to Los Angeles fashion designer Jenni Kayne’s Montecito outpost, long time favourite Wendy Foster, and Upstairs at Pierre Lafond.
 Other attractions include flower shop Hogue & Co., William Laman Furniture, Garden, and Antiques, and Tecolote Bookshop, which opened in 1925.
-After an afternoon of browsing, stop by Pierre LaFond Montecito Market, a popular gourmet grocer, and the adjacent Wine Bistro, owned by LaFond and the Lafond Winery & Vineyards.
+After an afternoon of browsing, stop by Pierre LaFond Montecito Market, a popular gourmet market, and the adjacent Wine Bistro, owned by LaFond and the Lafond Winery & Vineyards.

 3. Fashion Island, Newport Beach